doubleailes/doubleailes/README.md

 ## Hobbies

-I'm a big fan of [central texas style BBQ](https://www.instagram.com/fireandfurybbq/), spirits, [Urbex](https://www.360cities.net/profile/doubleailes).
+I'm a big fan of [central texas style BBQ](https://www.instagram.com/fireandfurybbq/), spirits, [Urbex](https://www.360cities.net/profile/doubleailes)(my profile picture was shot in a municipal pool).
 I used to was into [photography](https://www.flickr.com/photos/doubleailes/) but i don't have time anymore.

 ### Central texas style BBQ